INTRODUCTION - COUNTER - NEWS - MAGS & EVENTS - DOWNLOADS - PICTURES - DIY PARTS - FAQs - UK CLUBS - LINKS & EMAIL

 Alternatively, if you do not require compatibility with the old WoW gear,

-try buying some of the new systems such as Laser Challange, Laser Command or the Sega Lock-On system.
+try buying some of the new systems such as Laser Challenge, Laser Command or the Sega Lock-On system.

 If you don't like the look of them you can always transplant the electronics into your own gun cases and follow the tips in my 'DIY Construction Guide' to increase range.

-Laser Challange in particular was being sold off very cheap in the USA and UK in supermarkets and toy shops.
+Laser Challenge in particular was being sold off very cheap in the USA and UK in supermarkets and toy shops.